-- GCE A-level BBB including Grade B in one of the following subjects: English, History, Economics, Sociology, Politics, Psychology, Geography, Business Studies, Philosophy, Law, Classics or Religious Studies, indicating critical analysis and communication skills.
+- GCE A-level BBC, including Grade B in one of the following subjects: English, History, Economics, Sociology, Politics, Psychology, Geography, Business Studies, Philosophy, Law, Classics or Religious Studies.

 - BTEC Level 3 Extended Diploma DDD in a related subject.

-- BTEC Level 3 Subsidiary Diploma D in a related subject with A-Levels grade BB from the A-level list above.
+- BTEC Level 3 Subsidiary Diploma D in a related subject, with A-Levels grade BC from the A-level list above.